chenx/PCraw/README.md

 not provided, then it uses the domain name part of url_start.

 2) url_start.
 This can be provided using the -u switch.
 This is the url where the crawling starts from.
 If its value is not provided, it uses url_root as its value.
 The reason to use another parameter url_start in addition to url_root is because under the same url_root one can start from different pages.
-With 2 parameters it is also easy to specify different sub-parts of a domain to crawl.
+With 2 parameters it is also easy to specify different sub portions of a domain to crawl.

 The other options include:

-- For local storage, either create hierachical directory structure (under local_root) the same as the url path, or use flat directory (all files under local_root).
+- For local storage, either create hierachical directory structure (under local_root) the same as the url path, or use flat directory structure (all files under local_root).
+When flat directory structure is used, files with the same names coming from different folders will be named differently to avoid conflict, e.g., file1.txt, file1_(2).txt, file1_(3).txt ...).
 - Only crawl files under url_root (and under such case, whether to download files not under url_root but directly linked to by files under url_root), or can crawl globally without limit.
 - Specify the max level to crawl, starting from url_start
 - Specify the max number of html files to crawl, starting from url_start.
 Note a html file can include many files of different types, here it is the html files number count.